The Remembrance Day Poppy & In Flanders Fields Poem

 In Flanders fields the poppies blow Between the crosses, row on row, That mark our place; and in the sky The larks, still bravely singing, fly Scarce heard amid the guns below.
 We are the Dead.
 Short days ago We lived, felt dawn, saw sunset glow, Loved, and were loved, and now we lie In Flanders Fields.
 Take up our quarrel with the foe: To you from failing hands we throw The torch; be yours to hold it high.
 If ye break faith with us who die We shall not sleep, though poppies grow In Flanders Fields.

 The poppy is the recognized symbol of remembrance for war dead in Canada, the countries of the British Commonwealth, and the United States.
-The flower owes its significance to the poem In Flanders Fields, written by Major (later Lieutenant-Colonel) John McCrae, a doctor with the Canadian Army Medical Corps, in the midst of the Second Battle of Ypres, in Belgium, in May 1915.
+The flower owes its significance to the poem In Flanders Fields, written by Major (later Lieutenant-Colonel) John McCrae, a field surgeon in the Canadian artillery, in the midst of the Second Battle of Ypres, in Belgium, in May 1915.

 The poppy references in the first and last stanzas of the most widely read and oft-quoted poem of the war contributed to the flower's status as an emblem of remembrance and a symbol of new growth amidst the devastation of war.